Philip1806/blublog/README.md

 Front end demo and documentation at http://demo.blublog.info/blog

+## Important Notice
+Your app must have a laravel/ui or the same authentication with User model in App folder that have property "name".
+BLUblog imports users from that User model to BlublogUser model and gives them other properties independent of your application.
+If logged in user is not imported to BlublogUser, they will not have access to the panel.
+For some cases that could be a good thing or a bad thing.

 ## Instaling
 The package requires three other packages - intervention image, laravelcollective/html and laravel/ui.
 You can install them with: